Reasons You Might Be Declined For a Secured Loan

 Have Made Applications For Payday Loans

 Some secured lenders consider payday loans to be a very high risk financial solution and means that you might have been desperate for funds.
 Not all secured lenders view it this way.
-One major mortgage provider recently said that payday loans were fine provided that they were paid off on time.
+One major mortgage provider recently said that payday loans (Source: MY JAR) were fine provided that they were paid off on time.
 Some providers will not consider it an issue if it was several years ago.
 Other similar high-cost credit products include cash advances, pawnbrokers and logbook loans.

 A Spouse with Poor Credit History